Dakhla Morocco: Kitesurf Lagoon at the Sahara's Edge

 Consistent Trade Winds

-The Alize trade winds blow with remarkable regularity, delivering 18-25 knots of steady, predictable wind throughout the peak season.
-Wind consistency here is among the highest of any kite destination globally.
+The Alize trade winds blow with notable regularity, often delivering steady, predictable wind through the peak season.
+Dakhla is widely regarded as one of the more wind-reliable kite destinations, though conditions still vary day to day.

 Vast Flat-Water Lagoon